elunna/hackem/hackem_changelog.md

 ==========================

 Version 1.1 (unreleased)

+2023-01-01: Mines rivers now only have a 1 in 3 change of generating past minetown.
 2023-01-01: Lowered price of vampire blood to 300.
 2023-01-01: Reverted breakable musical instruments and locking tools.
 Locking tools now only break if cursed and 1/5 change (as in EvilHack)
 2023-01-01: Reverted Mandatory grunds requirement.
 Grunds now appears as a branch on level 12 as in SLASH'EM.